 Below mentioned are some of the initiatives and policies undertaken by government for Affordable Housing:

-Introduced in 2015, The Pradhan Mantri Awas Yojana (PMAY) Urban scheme was launched by Central Government that wish to provide ‘Housing for All’ in urban areas by the end of 2022.
-This scheme is implemented across various financial institutions.
+Introduced in 2015, The Pradhan Mantri Awas Yojana (PMAY) scheme was launched by Central Government that wish to provide ‘Housing for All’ in urban areas by the end of 2022 through PMAY-U. This scheme is implemented across various financial institutions.
 PMAY provides central assistance for all eligible families across the nation.
 Majorly this scheme is classified on the basis of annual income and size of house.
 Its primary features include:

 - To enhance the purchasing power of the large number of families across the nation by providing interest subsidies.